ppy/osu-wiki/wiki/Glossary/Dash/en.md

 # Dash

-A *dash* is the term used in [osu!catch](/wiki/Game_mode/osu!catch) for the movement done between two objects when the player is required to use the dash key to catch both.
+The **dash** is a term used in [osu!catch](/wiki/Game_mode/osu!catch) for a movement done between two objects when a player is required to use the dash key to catch both.

 <!-- TODO: Add images -->